In this lesson, we are going to see what is a word in English Grammar with some Syntax and Morphology! So let’s dive into the lesson.

 Words are normally put together to create long stretches of the English language.
 They’re what forms a sentence that ends up conveying a specific message that can be understood by the targeted reader.

-The English language has a lot of freedom.
+The English language [External Link] has a lot of freedom.
 While writing and the text is developing, as a writer you’re at liberty to select any lexical item that strikes your fancy, provided it’s grammatically correct.

 This is what’s widely referred to as the “open choice principle” in linguistics, where a flowing grammatical unit, a phrase or clause presents a far-reaching range of options that a writer or speaker is at liberty to choose from.